Ezeskil/Ezeskil.github.io/_posts/2025-05-11-Final_project-Website.markdown

-# Final project - Notebook - How correlations between Corona and traffic flow.
+# Final project - Website
 _By Eskil Rasmussen s203817

-# Final project - Website - How corona impacted the danish transport sector.
-_By Eskil Rasmussen s203817
+Course: 02806: Social Data Analysis and Visualization

 ## Introduction
 Welcome to an interactive exploration of how the COVID-19 pandemic reshaped mobility patterns in Denmark.